terminalpp/terminalpp/ui/README.md

-# Terminal User Interface Framework
+# ui - Terminal User Interface Framework

 A simple library which implements a text user interface capable of rendering in a terminal, supporting both mouse and keyboard inputs.

 ## Mouse Events